-Takeaways: Trump’s big primary defeat; scandals for the win
+Takeaways: Trump’s big defeat; election denial backfiring

 Trump had hoped to turn Georgia Gov. Brian Kemp into an example of the danger in defying him.
 Instead, Kemp on Tuesday became an example of how Republican incumbents might not have as much to fear from Trump as the former president would like.

-Kemp cruised past former U.S. Sen. David Perdue in the Republican primary, easily clearing the 50% threshold to avoid a runoff.
+Kemp cruised past former U.S. Sen. David Perdue in the Republican primary.
 The victory came a year and a half after Kemp rejected Trump’s demands to help overturn the presidential election by declaring Trump the winner in Georgia instead of Joe Biden, who actually won.

-Despite the former president’s efforts, Kemp comfortably led in polls and fundraising throughout the primary campaign.
-The institutions of the Republican Party also swung into action to protect Kemp.
-He earned the support of Trump’s vice president, Mike Pence, who appeared with him at a Georgia rally on the eve of the primary.
-The Republican Governors Association paid for ads supporting him.
-High-profile Republican governors including former New Jersey Gov. Chris Christie, Nebraska Gov. Pete Ricketts and Arizona Gov. Doug Ducey campaigned with him.

 Perdue’s campaign fixated on Trump’s lie that the 2020 presidential election was stolen from him, but Kemp won by flexing the power of his office.
-To rally the base, he signed laws allowing most Georgians to carry guns without a permit and banning most abortions after a fetal heartbeat is detected — something that can happen as early as six weeks into pregnancy.
+To rally the base, he signed laws allowing most Georgians to carry guns without a permit and banning most abortions after a fetal heartbeat is detected.
 He also announced an investment by Hyundai in a new plant in the state to make batteries for electric vehicles.

 Now Kemp will face Democrat Stacey Abrams in a rematch of their 2018 gubernatorial clash.
 Unlike Trump in 2020, Perdue accepted his defeat Tuesday night, even seeming to brush aside some supporters who took up a chant suggesting there was fraud.